Strategic Approach Leads to Double-Digit Increases in Sponsored Research Funding

 The University also committed to building the foundation for research growth with a Strategic Investment Fund supporting multi-disciplinary and multi-school research initiatives and research infrastructure.
 From the Strategic Investment Fund, UVA Engineering received:

-“By careful strategic planning, evaluation of resources, and thoughtful discussions across schools, we are able to come together to promote outstanding, collaborative efforts that will provide significant return on investment from UVA Strategic Investment Fund support,” said Susan Barker, the newly appointed associate dean for research.
+“By careful strategic planning, evaluation of resources, and thoughtful discussions across schools, we are able to come together to promote outstanding, collaborative efforts that will provide significant return on investment from UVA Strategic Investment Fund support,” Barker said.

 UVA Engineering also is investing in top-quality faculty hires.